What You Need to Know About Medical Bankruptcies

 Find relief from medical debt today

 Crowdfunding through GoFundMe means you don’t have to face your medical debt alone.
-Others can join you on our health journey and help you get back on your feet.
+Others can join you on your health journey and help you avoid filing bankruptcy for medical bills and get back on your feet.
 If you need some tips to get started, read our medical crowdfunding guide or our blog post on how to pay medical bills.
 When you’re ready, sign up to create your fundraiser and find medical debt relief today.